These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 Criterion 4 - Acceptability of the programme and consultation

 There is a written summary of the consultation undertaken, the views expressed, and consideration of the views.
 The consultation and summary must articulate the need for and acceptability of the programme to the relevant communities (including ākonga, whānau, hapū, iwi and where appropriate, hapori Māori) and other key stakeholders (including the qualification developer and any relevant academic, employer, industry, professional and other bodies).
-Any required endorsement by a WDC under section 366(1)(g) of the Act must have been obtained.
+Any required endorsement by an ISB under section 367(1)(f) of the Act must have been obtained, and if it has been obtained, information need not be provided by the applicant institution and NZQA will not consider this criterion in assessing the application.

 Criterion 5 - Regulations